iriscouch/obj_diff/README.md

 ## Usage

-Just diff two objects, then use helper functions to see what's changed.
+Diff two objects.
+Then use helper functions to see what's changed.

 ```javascript
 var obj_diff = require("obj_diff");